 The Width Of A Circle (Bowie): opening piece of The Man Who Sold The World.
 Compared to the RCA CD, the version on the 1990 Rykodisc/EMI edition has slightly been speeded up (8'05" vs 8'12").
 Two early versions Bowie recorded in 1970 for the BBC clearly show the song progress into the epic it eventually became; the performance for the 1970 The Sunday Show has been released on Bowie At The Beeb.
 Also played on most of the live shows between 1972 and 1974.
 Live versions appeared on Live Santa Monica '72, Ziggy Stardust - The Motion Picture (the full length version not appearing until the 30th Anniversary Edition) and David Live.

 Wild Is The Wind (Tiomkin/Washington): originally from Station To Station, it was released as a single and 12" (RCA BOW 10/T10) in 1981, as an eye-catcher for the ChangesTwoBowie compilation.
 The 2010 Harry Maslin mix of the album contains a different vocal line; this version was included on the 3CD edition of Nothing Has Changed.
 The 3'30" video clip of the song is featured on The Video Collection and the Best Of Bowie DVD.
 Played on the first four shows of the 1983 Serious Moonlight tour and its rehearsals (a/o on JR Is Watching You (Scrash SCR 901) and Nothin' But A Star (Chämelion 0041/0041)).
-Opener for the few shows Bowie gave in 2000 (included on BBC Radio Theatre, London, June 27, 2000, the bonus disc given away with early copies of Bowie At The Beeb).
+Opener for the few shows Bowie gave in 2000, appearing on BBC Radio Theatre, London, June 27, 2000 and Glastonbury 2000.
 Most recently performed at the Keep A Child Alive charity at New York, Hammerstein Ballroom, 09-11-06.